pypa/packaging.python.org/source/specifications/core-metadata.rst

    Added restrictions on format from the :ref:`name grammar <name-grammar>`.

 The name of the distribution.
 The name field is the primary identifier for a distribution.
-It must conform to the :ref:`package name grammar <name-grammar>`.
+It must conform to the :ref:`name format specification
+<name-format>`.

 Example::